How Long Does It Take To Go From

 4. Development

 The development phase is where the actual coding takes place.
-Developers write the code that brings your app's features and functionality to life.
-This involves setting up the development environment, writing code, integrating APIs, and testing the app's performance.
+In practice, developers write the code that brings your app's features and functionality to life.
+Think about it: this involves setting up the development environment, writing code, integrating APIs, and testing the app's performance.
 The complexity of the app and the size of the development team will significantly impact the duration of this phase.

 Time Estimate: 3-9 months (or longer, depending on complexity)